HrishavBakulBarua/Cycle-HDR/README.md

 state-of-the-art one-mapping operators.

 ![My Image](assets/artifacts.png)
 Comparison of the [SingleHDR(W)](https://github.com/VinAIResearch/single_image_hdr) U-Net with and without our feedback mechanism on images from the [DrTMO](https://github.com/shleecs/DrTMO_unofficial_pytorch/blob/master/README.md) dataset.
-It illustrates the improvement in [SingleHDR(W)](https://github.com/VinAIResearch/single_image_hdr) when we use the proposed feedback U-Net instead of the original U-Net of SingleHDR(W).
+It illustrates the improvement in [SingleHDR(W)](https://github.com/VinAIResearch/single_image_hdr) when we use the proposed feedback U-Net(mod) instead of the original U-Net of SingleHDR(W).
 The original U-Net produces many artifacts in the output HDR images whereas our modified version with feedback reconstructs artifact-free HDR images.

 ## Visual results